 Before trying Bidvertiser think about which of these categories your blog falls into.
 If the bidding system works for you, you’ll benefit from Bidvertiser’s easy ad customization tool, zero approval restrictions, and payment for both clicks and conversions.

-Bidvertiser users are paid monthly, and the lowest payout threshold is $10 through PayPal.
+Bidvertiser users are paid monthly, and the minimum payout is $10 through PayPal.

 A relative newcomer to the industry, RevenueHits is gaining traction as a reliable monetization platform.
 RevenueHits highlights its advanced ad optimization tool, which learns from your ad performance and shows you where to best place ads on your site.